 While updating accounts, it is a good time to update any beneficiary designations that you have on insurance policies and retirement accounts.
 Now is a good time to update titles of property that you and your spouse own.
 You may have to transfer ownership if you are not on the documents.

 Handling all these details after such a loss can be very overwhelming.
 Take your time, turn to your friends and family for help and consult with a professional, such as an estate planning attorney, when you need to.
 Don’t rush into any large financial decisions right away.
-Take everything one step at a time.
+Take financial steps to take, one step at a time.